CustomTypeOne/LoopPatches/README.md

 **As soon as that window opens, type pwd in the terminal and hit return.
 The command pwd means to print the working directory.**

-The response must end in LoopWorkspace and the date-time should match the fresh download.
+The response must end in LoopWorkspace and the date-time should match the your download.
 For example:

-`/Users/marion/Downloads/BuildLoop/Loop-230114-1645/LoopWorkspace`
+`/Users/username/Downloads/BuildLoop/Loop-230114-1645/LoopWorkspace`

 If the response is wrong, quit out of that terminal and try again.